emilyvertosick/Statistics-Course/docs/01-week1.md

 The `if_else` function can be used with the `mutate` function to assign values to a variable based on a specific condition.

-The first argument in the "if_else" function is the "if" condition.
+The first argument in the `if_else` function is the "if" condition.
 The second argument is the value of the variable for observations that meet the "if" condition.
 The third argument is the value of the variable for observations that do not meet the "if" condition.

-For example, here we are replacing the value of `a` with the value of `p1` (argument 2), but only in cases where `p1 > 4` (argument 1) is true.
-If `p1 > 4` is not true, we will keep the original value `a` (argument 3).
+For example, here we are replacing the value of "a" with the value of "p1" (argument 2), but only in cases where "p1 > 4" (argument 1) is true.
+If "p1 > 4" is not true, we will keep the original value "a" (argument 3).

 ```r